Skip to content

 Here’s what cramming really is.
 Dozens of repetitions stuffed into one night, with the spacing removed.
 Your brain never has to fight to retrieve anything, so no durable memory forms.
 You feel prepared.
 You fail the test next semester on the same material.

 And this is why spacing is the first study tip any learning-science guide opens with.
 For the complete science plus the SM-2 algorithm story, see our full spaced-repetition guide.
-For the tool-by-tool comparison, see our Anki and Quizlet breakdown.
+For LearnClash’s own 7-day and 90-day retention data, see the LearnClash SRS retention curve.
+For the tool-by-tool comparison, see our Anki and Quizlet breakdown, or our Quizlet spaced-repetition test for whether the free tier actually qualifies.

 Interleaved versus blocked practice diagram showing AAA BBB CCC pattern for blocked practice with high in-session performance but low retention, versus ABC ABC ABC interleaved pattern with lower in-session performance but higher long-term retention, based on Kornell and Bjork 2008 Blocked practice feels smoother during study.
 Interleaved practice loses the in-session illusion and wins the test.
 Kornell & Bjork (2008).